mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

     result = rs.ListBox(options, "Pick an option")
     if result: rs.MessageBox( result + " was selected" )
 ```
-Here are a list of dialog box methods:
+Here is a list of dialog box methods:

 | Method | | | Description |
 |:-------|-|-|:------------|